e2e codex skill w/ chrome-devtools-mcp

 Use this only after the user chooses which planned scenario IDs or recommended set to execute.

-10. On connection failure, retry in-place, then restart the isolated run-owned instance, then collect logs and report `block`.
+12. On connection failure, retry in-place, then clean up the current run-owned browser and MCP processes, then start a replacement isolated run-owned instance, then collect logs and report `block` if recovery still fails.

 Use these `chrome-devtools-mcp` capabilities when relevant: